-What is far more important and valuable is a good spiritual guard dog.
+What is far more important and valuable is a good spiritual watch dog.
 In Isaiah’s day, the watchmen were described by God as “dumb dogs, they cannot bark; sleeping, lying down, loving to slumber.”

-This reminds me of a whole bunch of independent Baptist preachers today who used to be in the battle and who used to be zealous to protect their people from spiritual danger and error, but who are getting old and soft and are in a semi-retirement mode and are letting the young people, often including their own kids, provide leadership that they are not ready to provide and to set the tone for the church’s programs that they are not yet equipped to set.
+This reminds me of a whole bunch of independent Baptist preachers today who used to be in the battle and who used to be zealous to protect their people from spiritual danger and error, but who are getting old and soft and are in a semi-retirement mode and are letting the young people, often including their own kids and grandkids, provide leadership that they are not ready to provide and to set the tone for the church’s programs that they are not equipped to set.

-This is one major way that CCM is slipping into churches that are pastored by men who just five years ago would not have allowed this to happen.
+This is one major way that CCM is slipping into churches that are pastored by men who ten years ago would not have allowed this to happen.
 Oftentimes, there are people in these churches who are deeply concerned.
 There are members who are standing in spiritual conviction exactly where their pastor was five years ago and are holding to the convictions that their own pastor taught them, but the discouraging thing is that the pastor has changed.

 Recently I received the following example of this from a church member who is trying to wake up his sleeping pastor.
 The church member wrote this to his own pastor.
 This is happening everywhere.
 It is a part of the independent Baptist church wars that are raging right now.